hardikvdp/Alinta/README.md

 Alinta API

 1. Download Repository, and open in Visual studio.
-Selct Solution and Select 'Restore Nuget Packages' and Rebuild project.
+Select Solution and Select 'Restore Nuget Packages' and Rebuild project.
-2. Open 'Package Manager Console' and Select "Alinta.Data" Project.
+2. You can see the webAPi in swagger by typing /swagger after the localhost url. e.g http://localhost:port/swagger

 Design Pattern used: